SanjeevaRDodlapati/QeMLflow/docs/reports/implementation/PHASE_4_4_ADMET_IMPLEMENTATION_PLAN.md

 ## 📋 Executive Summary

-**Phase 4.4 Objective**: Develop **Bootcamp 04: ADMET & Drug Safety Prediction** as the fourth installment in the ChemML educational platform, focusing on **Absorption, Distribution, Metabolism, Excretion, and Toxicity** prediction using advanced machine learning and computational methods.
+**Phase 4.4 Objective**: Develop **Bootcamp 04: ADMET & Drug Safety Prediction** as the fourth installment in the QeMLflow educational platform, focusing on **Absorption, Distribution, Metabolism, Excretion, and Toxicity** prediction using advanced machine learning and computational methods.

 ## 🎯 Bootcamp 04 Overview